Wow (Kylie Minogue song)

-"Wow" is a song by Australian singer Kylie Minogue from her tenth studio album, X (2007).
+"Wow" is a song recorded by Australian singer Kylie Minogue for her tenth studio album, X (2007).
 It was written by Minogue, Greg Kurstin and Karen Poole, while production was handled by Kurstin.
-The song was released as the third single from X on 17 February 2008 by Parlophone.
+The song was released as the second single from X on 14 January 2008, by Parlophone.
 "Wow" features instrumentation from guitars, electronic synthesizers, keyboards and drum machines, along with pianos through some verses.
 The song is set in a disco-oriented beat with many other electronic elements.

-Upon the song's release, it received positive reviews from contemporary music critics, who praised the production and release as a single.
+Upon the song's release, it received positive reviews from contemporary music critics, who praised the production and complimented its catchiness; they commented positively on its release as a single.
 The song peaked inside the top 20 on the US Hot Dance Airplay chart, as well as charting inside the top twenty in countries including her native Australia, United Kingdom, Ireland, France, New Zealand and Hungary.
+A music video for "Wow" was directed by Melina Matsoukas and filmed in Los Angeles, California along with the video for "In My Arms" in early January 2008.